 Research: Topics at SRMUN are ever-changing issues facing our global society, and as such, research on these topics often update from when Position Papers are submitted.
-Delegates are reminded that Conference Services provides free internet to provide current research; however, developments on the topics are suspended once Opening Ceremonies begins.
+Delegates are reminded that Conference Services provides free internet to provide current research; however, developments on the topics are suspended once Opening Ceremonies begins, except for Security Council and ICC.

 Home Government is a service provided to all delegates looking to get a more in-depth understanding of a particular idea or issue.
 Faculty Advisors from our attending colleges and universities volunteer to serve in this position.
-Home Government is located in the Grand Promenade.
+Home Government is located in the Ballroom Foyer.